henninghall/react-native-date-picker/README.md

 ```

 ## Goal
-The goal is to make a cross platform variant of [DatePickerIOS](https://facebook.github.io/react-native/docs/datepickerios.html) by implementing a Android variant with similar look and feel.
+The goal with React Native Date Picker is to make a cross platform variant of [DatePickerIOS](https://facebook.github.io/react-native/docs/datepickerios.html) by implementing a Android variant with similar look and feel.

 ![react native date picker](https://facebook.github.io/react-native/docs/assets/DatePickerIOS/maximumDate.gif)